ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 Though I was initially tempted to believe that the map above showed the eastern property boundary of Mills' Home aligning with the end of the mill race bridge, which would reveal the approximate length of the bridge based on the written deed descriptions that measure from the center of the bridge to the eastern property boundary, it appears that this line, labelled "R818", is not intended to represent the property boundary.
 Note that this line is solid like other measurement lines on the map, and it is not dashed like the property lines shown.
 Also, there is an apparently related line to the east of Mulk's store with the same label, which seems to show a measured distance of 818 feet from the edge of the bridge as it existed in 1912 to the similarly labelled line at the edge of the parking lot of Mulk’s Store/Brookton’s Market, and so perhaps this could be reasonably accurately measured today to be able to verify the mill race bridge position relative to the property boundary and dwelling on the Mills’ lot.

-Therefore, it seems that **the eastern boundary line is not represented on this map at all**, and note further that 82 links is approximately 54 feet, which strikes me as an unjustifiably enormous span for half of the bridge over the mill tailrace, although according to the 1912 survey, the flow of the tailrace across the road course was angled to the west of a line perpendicular to the road, which would necessitate a larger bridge span.
-Furthermore, this means that **the “center of the mill race bridge” at the center of creek road is off-center from the bridge edges on either side of the road**.
+Therefore, it seems that **the eastern boundary line is not represented on this map at all**, and note further that 82 links is approximately 54 feet, which strikes me as an unjustifiably enormous span for half of the bridge over the mill tailrace, although according to the 1912 survey, the flow of the tailrace across the road course was angled to the west of a line perpendicular to the road, which introduces new variables to consider.
 The following attempts to show the angled bridge span, according to the map’s depiction of the tailrace.
-The solid horizontal green lines depict the bridge guard rails, using as a guide, the northern rail already depicted.
+The solid horizontal green lines attempt to approximate the southern bridge guard rail, using as a guide, the northern rail already depicted.
 The bold red line estimates the center of the bridge at the center of Creek Road:

 {{% fig "brookton/maps/1912-highway-p2-lower-cropped-lines" "800" /%}}

+{{% fig "brookton/maps/1912-highway-p2-lower-cropped-lines-zoomed" "800" /%}}

 However, because this is a highway survey and not a property survey, and because it is clear that the represented property boundaries and structures were not measured for the purposes of this survey, I conclude that all property boundaries on the 1912 survey should be interpreted as approximations, as should the placement of physical structures such as dwellings, and the mill race bridge.